-5 Questions to Ask When Building your Member Value Proposition
+5 Questions to Ask When Building Your Member Value Proposition

 June, 20 2019

+At a recent event hosted by a non-profit organization, I caught up with a friend who serves on the organization’s board.
 When I asked him why I should join the organization, he couldn’t convincingly describe the value I’d get out of membership.
 Unfortunately, his response was similar to those I received from other association directors and staff throughout the evening.

-Why Is Member Engagement So Important?
+Why Is Member Recruiting So Challenging and Member Engagement So Important?

 How to Define Your Membership Value Proposition